d-morrison/IntroStatActivities/_book/08-inference-2cat_test.md

 * Find the p-value and assess the strength of evidence

 ## Terminology review
-In today's activity, we will use theory-based methods to analyze two categorical variables.
+In this week's in-class activity, we will use theory-based methods to analyze two categorical variables.
 Some terms covered in this activity are:

 * Conditional proportion